wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 Upon building the wheel, these keys and their values are copied to the `*.dist-info/variant.json` file.
 This file additionally contains a `variants` key, containing a dictionary with a single key that is the wheel's variant label.
 The value defines the properties required by this wheel.
-It is a dictionary where the keys are namespaces and the values are dictionaries with feature name-values key-value pairs.
+It is a dictionary where the keys are namespaces and the values are dictionaries with features as keys and a list of properties as values.

 `*-variants.json` merges the variant files of all wheels of a release in an index.
 It follows the same structure as `*.dist-info/variant.json` and contains the same `providers` and `default-priorities` entries.
 The `variants` however